Poway Unified School District

-Poway Unified School District is a school district located in Poway, California.
+Poway Unified School District is a school district based in Poway, California.
 The district operates 26 elementary schools (grades Preschool–5), seven middle schools (6–8); five comprehensive high schools (9–12); and one continuation high school.
-Twenty-one of the district's schools are located in the city of San Diego; eleven others are in the city of Poway.
+21 of the district's schools are located in San Diego; eleven others are in Poway.
 The district serves approximately 33,000 students in San Diego County and is the third-largest school district in the county.
+The superintendent is Ben Churchill.

 Poway Regional Occupation Program

 High school students may earn credits to meet high school graduation requirements by taking career-technical education classes offered by the Regional Occupation Program at various sites throughout the district, both after school and in the evenings.
 These courses are designed to provide students with the opportunity to apply academic skills, explore and prepare for careers, develop leadership skills, and ultimately to provide students with the skills necessary for a successful transition to post-secondary education and the workforce.

 The Regional Occupation Program is affiliated with the San Diego County Office of Education Regional Occupational Program.
 Students can take classes from other school districts that participate in the Regional Occupational Program.